heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-17-encryption-decryption-in-php.md

 ---
 layout: post
-title: Encryption & Decryption in PHP
+title: Encryption and decryption in PHP
-description: Building a secure function to encrypt and decrypt sensitive data in PHP.
+description: A simple tutorial to encrypt and decrypt data using PHP
 tags: [Programming, PHP, Encryption, Decryption]
 ---